Kentik Map

 The following Kentik map blocks each contain different types of network entities:

-- Clouds: A container for cloud providers (AWS, GCP, Azure, IBM Cloud).
+- Clouds: A container for cloud providers (AWS, Azure, GCP, OCI).

 - Internet: A container for external sources and destinations of traffic to and from your network (ASNs and service providers).